appliedblockchain/ab-website/_posts/2021-09-21-physical-nfts.md

 title: "Physical NFTs"
 image: physical-nfts
 category: blog
-headline: "What the Damien Hirst Project: The Currency Gets Right about Physical NFTs"
+headline: "What the Damien Hirst Project The Currency Gets Right about Physical NFTs"
 ---

-In March we wrote about [The Growing Ecosystem of Non-Fungible Tokens (NFTs)](https://appliedblockchain.com/growing-ecosystem-non-fungible-tokens) as often happens in the blockchain world a lot has changed in the past few months.
-With the launch of the high profile [Damien Hirst “The Currency”](https://www.heni.com/) NFTs have expanded beyond digital assets and towards physical NFT artwork.
-We’ve had many conversations with people looking to start physical NFT artwork projects as well as exploring tokenising other physical assets using NFTs.
-Here we will summarise some common findings and clarify some common incorrect assumptions, in particular we focus on how we think The Currency project got it right.
+In March we wrote about [The Growing Ecosystem of Non-Fungible Tokens (NFTs)](https://appliedblockchain.com/growing-ecosystem-non-fungible-tokens).
+As often happens in the blockchain world a lot has changed in the past few months.
+With the launch of the high profile [Damien Hirst “The Currency”](https://www.heni.com/) NFTs have expanded beyond purely digital art and towards physical NFT artwork.
+We've been working on NFT marketplaces with major artists .
+Here we will summarise some of our findings and clarify some common incorrect assumptions, in particular we focus on how we think The Currency project got it right.

-# What is a physical NFT Artwork?
+# What is a physical NFT artwork?

-A physical NFT artwork (Non-Fungible Token) is a token which represents a real world physical artwork that is held in custody.
-For an NFT representing a physical item to have value it must be exchangeable for the physical asset at any point.
-For Digital NFTs a hash of the digital asset file is normally stored in the token to link the token to the asset.
-This creates a provable link between the token and the asset.
-In the physical world the token itself should have some unique identifier that links the physical asset to the on chain token.
-The identifier used will depend on the asset in question, but in its most simple form it could be a serial number.
+A physical NFT artwork (Non-Fungible Token) is a token which represents a real world physical artwork.

+# Can a digital NFT be linked to a physical artwork?

+One common mistake people make is to assume that an NFT can exist and be traded alongside the physical asset.
+In practice, unless the physical asset is held in custody, it will be very difficult to track both the physical artwork and digital NFT.
+For example, I could buy an NFT online, but in the meantime the holder of the physical asset may have sold it for cash without updating the digital record.
+It is fair to assume that without a trusted custodian of the physical asset, it is impossible to ensure that the physical art and the digital NFT remain in sync.

+We therefore have two options:
+1. Place the physical asset in custody with a trusted custodian while the digital NFT is trading, whereby the custodian commits to delivering the physical artwork to the NFT owner on the terms agreed, or
+2. Treat the digital NFT as a separate piece in its own right that may accompany the physical artwork, but can be separately priced, bought and sold.
+In this case, the value of the NFT is independent of the physical piece.

+In the remainder of this article we shall focus on option 1, as this was demonstrated in The Currency project.

 # Why do physical NFT artworks add value over traditional physical artworks?